AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 Ultimately the only views are wrong and harmful are that "a unit test always tests a method on a class, in isolation" and that "every class has a matching test class, no more and no less is needed".

+### So what are _Integration_ tests?

+Again, [these are hard to define](https://buttondown.email/hillelwayne/archive/integration-tests-are-just-vibes/). and you will need to forge your own definition.

+But, pragmatically, they are "Tests that come after unit tests". i.e. Slower but less numerous, a bit higher on the test pyramid.

+So if a test does meet the standard for a unit test, it lives there and isn't an integration test.
+In my terms, Integration tests _do_ these things that unit tests don't - "A test is an Integration test if: it queries an actual database; communicates http across the network etc.".
+In other words, it is an integration test if and only if it integrates one or more real dependency on an external service, be that as simple as file storage, or as complex as a SQL database or message queueing system.
+They are not "I/O-free".

+I like this definition since as with unit tests, it's about things that matter to testing, and has absolutely nothing to do with the number of classes or other units of code organisation under test.

+In the end, names aren't universal, and this matters less than the ability to safely deploy good code.
+So your project or organisation might need to supply local definitions of names, i.e. what you do and don't expect to see in each test layer.
+I present that as a choice that I think leads to good outcomes.

 ## the demo app Decoupled

 ```csharp